 Snowboarding or skiing trips will require quite a lot of energy and will leave your muscles sore.
 This is probably something you can’t avoid.
 The better physical shape you’ll have, the longer you’ll be able to last on the slopes and enjoy the ride.

-Of course while skiing or snowboarding you will choose your own amount of time that you are able to spend on slopes.
-But it’s always nice to prove yourself that you can do more that expected.
+Of course, while skiing or snowboarding you will choose your own amount of time that you are able to spend on slopes.
+But it’s always nice to prove to yourself that you can do more than expected.

 If you are bringing your own skis or board to the trip, make sure to have it tuned up.
-It’s important to do so to be safe on the mountains.
+It’s important to do so to be safe in the mountains.

-I suggest to have your gear tuned up before you arrive at your skin trip destination as prices there tends to be higher compare to service shops away from skiing destinations.
-However if you don’t have such option around you, don’t worry as your destination will definitely have such service provided.
+I suggest having your gear tuned up before you arrive at your ski trip destination as prices there tend to be higher compare to service shops away from skiing destinations.
+However, if you don’t have such an option around you, don’t worry as your destination will definitely have such a service provided.

 If you are still deciding where to go skiing, check out these ski resorts in Belarus.